Kong/terraform-provider-konnect/docs/resources/portal_team.md

 - `can_own_applications` (Boolean) Whether the team is allowed to own applications
 - `description` (String) The description of the team.
+- `konnect_managed` (Boolean) Whether the team's membership is managed by Konnect instead of being synced from an identity provider's team mappings.
+Set to `false` (default) to let identity provider team mappings keep syncing members into this team.
+Set to `true` to manage membership directly in Konnect and prevent identity provider team mappings from syncing to this team.
+Default: false

 ### Read-Only